DESCRIPTION OF ARTHROSCOPIC KNEE SURGERY

-Arthroscopic knee surgery involves placing a small camera and instruments within the knee to best visualize the structures and treat them.
-While making an incision to open up the knee may be required for some more complex knee conditions, arthroscopic surgery to treat a large number of knee conditions is possible.
+Arthroscopic knee surgery involves placing a small camera and instruments within the knee through small incisions to best visualize the structures and treat them.
+Making an open incision to treat a complex knee condition may occasionally be required, but arthroscopic knee surgery can treat a large number of knee conditions through minimally invasive incisions.
 In the majority of patients, two small incisions are placed along the inside and outside of the patellar tendon through which a camera is placed in one portal and instruments are placed in the other scope portal to treat these conditions.

-Almost all simple arthroscopic surgery can be performed as an outpatient.
-In the majority of circumstances, we encourage full patient motion of their knee and weightbearing.
-One can anticipate being on crutches until walking without a limp is possible, which can occur sometimes directly after surgery.
-We do encourage a visit to physical therapy to work on restoration of normal muscle tone, to decrease swelling of the knee, and to make sure that one regains full motion as soon as possible.
+Almost all simple arthroscopic knee surgery can be performed as an outpatient in healthy patients.
+In the majority of circumstances, we encourage full motion of the operative knee and weightbearing after surgery.
+One can anticipate being on crutches until walking without a limp is possible, which can occur sometimes directly after surgery but usually requires one week to be able to walk without a limp.
+We do encourage physical therapy after surgery to work on restoration of normal muscle tone, to decrease swelling of the knee, and to make sure that one regains full motion as soon as possible.